 We were returning home through a maze of unfamiliar streets (at least unfamiliar to me); we’d just been to pay a visit to a great-aunt.

-Think of it, ’twas a bit inconsistent with the character of my father, an old-style militant agnostic, to follow the social norms / the dreaded Christmas Spirit, visiting elderly relatives, exchanging inane pleasantries and eating a slice of the obligatory panettone.
+Think of it, ’twas a bit inconsistent with the character of my father, an old-style militant agnostic, to follow the social norms / the dreaded Christmas Spirit: visiting elderly relatives, exchanging inane pleasantries and eating a slice of the obligatory panettone.
 His aunt, born in a less enlightened era, didn’t get the memo and loved this sort of things, religious knick-knacks (spread across her house) included.
 It wasn’t her fault though, hence the indulgence.
-Plus she was living alone.
+Plus she was living alone, you know.

-If I’m not mistaken that was the first year I had to spend Christmas with mom, then the following day with dad.
+If I’m not mistaken that was the first year in which I had to spend Christmas with mom, then Boxing Day with dad.
 That’s what passed for a family holiday.